top of page

 Gender Expression: Understanding Pronouns in the Classroom and Workplace

-This workshop is about learning the terminology that relates to gender identity and learning about other perspectives and world views relating to gender.
-Whether you are new to these ideas or simply want to learn more, we have a place for you in our classes.
+This workshop focuses on learning terminology related to gender identity and exploring other perspectives and worldviews on gender.
+Whether you are new to these ideas or want to learn more, we have a place for you in our classes.
 This training is not about shame, blame, forced change, demanded acceptance, or agreement.
-Our workshops have been designed to foster engagement for the purpose of connection, belonging, and safety for all groups of people.
+Our workshops have been designed to foster engagement and promote connection, belonging, and safety for all groups of people.

 A group of young adults

-DPrep Safety’s Mindset Active Assailant Training blends the leading research in psychology, law enforcement, and military theory with our instructor’s practice and experience to emphasize early preparation prior to an attack.
-Through a trauma-informed approach to instructional design, we educate teachers, administrators, and other employees to increases awareness of their surroundings.
-This awareness improves reaction time and empowers community members to act rather than becoming frozen by fear or indecision.
-The Mindset program helps participants choose the best course of action, leading to a better chance of survival.
+DPrep Safety’s Mindset Active Assailant Training blends leading research from psychology, law enforcement, and military theory with our instructors’ practice and experience to emphasize early preparation before an attack.
+Through a trauma-informed approach to instructional design, we train teachers, administrators, and other employees to enhance their awareness of their surroundings.
+This awareness improves response time and empowers community members to act rather than freeze in fear or indecision.
+The Mindset program helps participants choose the best course of action, increasing the likelihood of survival.

 More details on our Preparedness Page.